Solana-wallet-balance-tracker/Solana-wallet-balance-tracker/README.md

 This project is licensed under the [MIT License](/LICENSE).
 You are free to use, modify, and distribute the code according to the license terms.

-Update: url is now operational and clickable
+Update: url is back online and live